m0ngr31/kodi-voice/README.md

 `pip install kodi-voice`

 ## Configure
-Configuration works off of a configuration file named `kodi.config.example`.
+Configuration works off of a configuration file named `kodi.config`.
 If it can't find this file, it will try to read some environment variables to set defaults.